SchmidteServices/spread_on_contact/docs.fx/_content/index.md

 ![Start Button](images/startButton.png)

-> [TIP]: It is better to turn you mobile to Landscape Mode.
+> [TIP]: It is better to turn you mobile to *Landscape Mode*.
 Please be patient, as it takes some seconds to load the chart.
 There is no slider - the chart will move itself to show you progress over time.

+Now it is up to you ...

 [Analyze the results of your first simulation.](firstExample.md)

 [Let people move less - the second example.](secondExample.md)

 [Early recognition - the third example](thirdExample.md).

-Now it is up to you ...

 You may change the `Infection Probabability` which determines the probability a healthy person will get infected if it comes closer than `Infection Distance` to an infected, sick person.
 Infection Probability when persons "meet".